Jaime Silva (footballer)

 Jaime Silva Gómez (10 October 1935 – 25 April 2003) was a Colombian footballer.
 He competed for the Colombia national football team at the 1962 FIFA World Cup which was held in Chile.

 Career

-Born in Bogota, Silva played club football for Santa Fe, Deportivo Cali and Deportes Tolima.
+Born in Bogotá, Silva played club football for Santa Fe, Deportivo Cali and Deportes Tolima.
 After he finishing playing football, he managed Cúcuta Deportivo and the Colombia national under-20 football team at the 1983 South American Youth Championship in Bolivia.